Our Partners and Supporters

 OCAD U also works closely with community groups and cultural institutions, including organizations in the Aboriginal, South Asian and Chinese-Canadian communities.

-OCAD U has partnerships with international institutions such as the University of California, Los Angeles (UCLA), University of Bristol, UIAH and University of Oulu in Finland, Universidad National Autónoma de México; Universidad Nacional Tres de Febrero in Argentina, and Central Saint Martins College of Art and Design in the U.K. A number of these relationships exist through Memoranda of Understanding, enabling longterm shared discovery and HQP exchange.
+OCAD U has partnerships with international institutions such as the University of California, Los Angeles (UCLA), University of Bristol, UIAH and University of Oulu in Finland, Universidad National Autónoma de México; Universidad Nacional Tres de Febrero in Argentina, and University of the Arts London in the U.K. A number of these relationships exist through Memoranda of Understanding, enabling longterm shared discovery and HQP exchange.

 OCAD U has strong alliances with industry, especially in the fields of industrial design, new-media, cultural industries, emerging materials, mobile technology and research.
 These relationships include TELUS, Xerox, IBM, Nokia and a host of SMEs in the design and technology sectors.
 SMEs offer technology transfer as partners.